tocantrell/sd-refdrop/README.md

 | ![Base](examples/base.png) | ![Real Base](examples/real_base.png) | ![Real Merge](examples/real_merge.png) | ![Real Diff](examples/real_diff.png) |

 ## Usage Guide
 Install by using the `Extensions` tab from within the ReForge web interface.
 Navigate to the `Install from URL` tab and copy and enter the URL to this repository then click `Install`.
 When it finishes, go to the `Installed` tab and click `Apply and restart UI`.
-After reloading the interface, on the `txt2img` tab select `RefDrop` from the drop down menu at the bottom under `Script`.
+After reloading the interface, on the `txt2img` tab select `RefDrop` from the list of parameters.

 First, find a specific image you want to use as the base for consistency or diversification.
 Once you've found the single image output you'll use, save its seed using the recycle symbol next to the `Seed` field.
 Click `Enabled` from the RefDrop menu and under `Mode` select `Save`.
 The RFG Coefficient doesn't matter for this first step, because at this point we are only saving the network details about the base image.